 How To Take Care Of Your Mental Health After Birth

-A week ago, we had a counsellor talk to our community about mental health during pregnancy and after birth.
+A while back, we had a counsellor talk to our community about mental health during pregnancy and after birth.
 The counsellor, Rebecca Wamwene offered expert advice and answers to questions asked in the chat.
 In this article, we’ll share answers to questions on taking care of your mental health after birth.

 What is the major cause of puerperal psychosis in pregnant women?